 - hold a recognised professional qualification in social work, nursing, occupational therapy or psychology

 - have current registration with the appropriate professional statutory body (NMC; HCPC; BPS) as either a social worker, a nurse, an occupational therapist or a psychologist

 - be engaged in complex professional practice in mental health services for a minimum of 15 hours per week

 - EITHER be nominated by a local authority or other employer who will facilitate relevant, required practice, supervision and assessment of practice to meet course assessment requirements; OR, if an independent practitioner, have written agreement before the start of the course of a local authority or health trust who will provide within their organisation the practice, supervision and assessment of practice by a suitably qualified and experienced person as agreed by the course team.

 - All applicants are required to attend an interview as part of the admissions process.

-- Accreditation of Prior Learning (APL) will be considered, in line with our APL regulations.
+- Recognition of Prior Learning (RPL) will be considered, in line with our RPL regulations.